Verifying Device Drivers with Pancake: Language and Compiler

 Once we have entered WordLang, we use the CakeML compiler's compilation phases, including its phases for instruction selection, register allocation, concretisation of the stack, and, at the end, encoding of the entire program into concrete machine code.

 The compiler correctness proofs allow safety and liveness properties of \name programs to carry over to the machine code that runs them.

-Our \name compiler has a special feature by which it not only produces the output machine code, but can also predict the concrete maximum stack size that the program can use, as long as the user's input program did not include any recursive calls that are not in tail position.
-We have proved that the maximum stack size that the \name compiler returns is sufficient for running the \name program without running out of stack space.
+Our \name compiler has a special feature which produces not only the output machine code, but also predicts the concrete maximum stack size the program can use, as long as the input program has recursive calls only in tail position.
+We have proved that this bound suffices for running the \name program without running out of stack space.
 This allows \name to guarantee the absence of premature termination arising from stack overflows.

-The functional correctness proof of the \name compiler follows the style of the CakeML compiler proofs.
-The top-level \name compiler correctness theorem states that the source \name program and the compiler-generated machine code exhibit exactly the same semantics, in particular, the same observable behaviour (I/O events), if the compiler-generated code is run with at least as much stack space as its maximum stack requires.
+The functional correctness proof of the \name compiler follows the style of the CakeML proofs.
+The top-level correctness theorem states that the source \name program and the compiler-generated machine code exhibit exactly the same observable I/O events, if the compiler-generated code is run with enough stack space.

-The compiler and the associated proofs are free software, and available online. \footnote{\url{http://code.cakeml.org} for source, or \url{http://cakeml.org} for pre-packaged versions.
+The compiler and the associated proofs are open source. \footnote{\url{http://code.cakeml.org} for source, or \url{http://cakeml.org} for pre-packaged versions.
 Note that \name is fully integrated into the CakeML compiler, rather than a stand-alone release.}